Asymptotics of relative heat traces and determinants on open surfaces of finite area: Notation and definitions

-in the sense of positive definite forms. \end{den} Quasi-isometric metrics have equivalent geodesic distances.
+Quasi-isometric metrics have equivalent geodesic distances.
 The associated $L^{2}$-spaces coincide as sets, thought the inner product is not the same. \begin{remark} Let $h=e^{2\varphi}g$.
-If the function $\varphi$ is bounded on $M$, we have that the metrics $g$ and $h$ are quasi-isometric and the geodesic distances, $d_{g}$ and $d_{h}$, are equivalent.
+If the function $\varphi$ is bounded on $M$, the metrics $g$ and $h$ are quasi-isometric and the geodesic distances, $d_{g}$ and $d_{h}$, are equivalent.
 If in addition the metric $g$ is complete, so is the metric $h$. \end{remark}

+Let us first give a handwaving definition of what we mean by a surface with asymptotically cusps ends.
+The reason to do that is that we need flexibility in the conditions on the conformal factors:\\

+\textsl{A surface with asymptotically cusp ends (swac)\footnote{ From now on we abbreviate \lq\lq surface with asymptotically cusp ends\rq\rq \ as swac.} is a surface $(M,h)$ where the metric $h$ is a conformal transformation of the metric on a swc $(M,g)$ such that the conformal factor as well as some of its derivatives have a suitable decay in the cusps.}\\

+Now, let $(M,g)$ be a swc and $h$ be as above.
+A point $z=(y,x)$ in a cusp has injectivity radius ${\inj}_{g}(z)\sim {\frac{1}{y}}$.
+If we assume that $\Delta_{g}\varphi=O(1)$ as $y\to \infty$, the surface $(M,h)$ has bounded Gaussian curvature.
+Then by \cite[Prop.2.1]{MuSa}, the injectivity radius of both metrics are comparable.
+Thus the injectivity radius of a swac also vanishes.\\